Summary

 There are two main types of removable dentures:

-- partial dentures – are made when there are some teeth missing, but other natural teeth remain.
+- partial dentures – made when some teeth are missing, but other natural teeth are present.
 The denture replaces only the teeth that are missing.
 These dentures can be made from plastic, metal or a combination of both.
 They usually have little metal clasps which rest or grip on the natural teeth to hold the denture in place.
-It is important for your remaining teeth to be in good health, to support the part denture.
+It is important for your remaining teeth and gums to be in good health, to support the partial denture.

 Making dentures